How To Negotiate Almost Anything

 Now to be honest I am a bit of a cheapskate.
 Like, seriously, spending money is one of my least favorite things to do.
 I can’t stand it.

-But one of the tools I use to get over the thought of spending money is by negotiating for a deal.
+But one of the tools I use to get over the thought of spending money is by negotiating to get a deal.

 But for real.
 You can seriously negotiate almost everything.